County studies how to boost commercial corridors

 15,370 vehicles travel the Route 9 corridor each day.

 The average accident rate for two-lane, undivided highways in New York State, according to the most recent figures available, was 3.5 accidents per million vehicle-miles.
 Route 9 is considerably safer, averaging 1.8 accidents per million vehicle-miles.

 Many of the recommendations concentrate on making Route 9 from the baseball field on Fishkill Road to Philipstown Plaza more pedestrian friendly, including a network of sidewalks, pedestrian ramps that are compliant with the Americans with Disabilities Act, high-visibility crosswalks and pedestrian lights with countdown timers.

 Longer-term initiatives include re-aligning the intersection of Route 9 and Fishkill Road and the creation of parking off Fox Road/Old Postal Road to serve any new development.

 The 260-page report, which was funded by Empire State Development and the New York Metropolitan Transportation Council, can be downloaded at bit.ly/putnam-report.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.